TrevorJA/Pywr_DRB_documentation/docs/Supplemental/synthetic_generation.md

 The Kirsch-Nowak synthetic generation method consists of two components.

-First, a bootstrapping technique combined with a Cholesky decomposition of the autocorrelation matrix are used to generate an ensemble of flows which preserves historic cross-site correlation and inter-site temporal correlation.
+First, a bootstrapping technique combined with a Cholesky decomposition of the autocorrelation matrix are used to generate an ensemble of flows which preserves historic cross-site correlation and inter-site temporal correlation, as presented in {cite:p}`kirsch2013evaluating`.
 (This is the *Kirsch* part of the Kirsch-Nowak generator.)

-The monthly flows are then disaggregated, converted from monthly flows to daily flow values using the method presented in [Nowak et al. (2010)](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2009WR008530).
+The monthly flows are then disaggregated, converted from monthly flows to daily flow values using the method presented in {cite:p}`nowak2010nonparametric`.

 ### Kirsch monthly streamflow generator